tonderio/ionic-lite/README.md

     - This is only used when not paying with a payment_method.

 - **payment_method**: (for LiteCheckout) String indicating the alternative payment method to be used (e.g., "Spei").
 This is only used when not paying with a card.
+- **order_reference**:  Unique order reference from the merchant.
+Used to visually identify/filter the order in dashboard.
 - **apm_config**: (Optional) Configuration object for APM-specific options.
 Only applicable when using alternative payment methods like Mercado Pago.
 <details>
 <summary>APM Config Fields - Mercado Pago</summary>